insanj/cone/README.md

             }
           },
           {
-            /** optionally, we can supply more than 1 image and the jumbotron will carousel through them */ "type": "img",
+            /** we can supply more than 1 image and the jumbotron will carousel (fade) through them */ "type": "img",

-            /** here is the image src attribute, which can be any URL that works from where the site is hosted */ "src": "/assets/hallway.jpg"
+            "src": "/assets/hallway.jpg"
           },
           {
-            /** h1 header type, all normal HTML types are used, and inline styles so its easy to customize after generating as well */
+            /** h1 header type, all normal HTML types are used */ "type": "h1",
-            "type": "h1",

             /** we'll want to fill in the text for the title elements instead of the `src` attribute */